sunitha506/Mother-s_love-for-a-boy/README.md

   <body style="background: orange;">
   <img src="https://www.moralstories.org/wp-content/uploads/2017/04/unconditional-love-moral-story.jpg" alt="blind_man">

   <p>A man married a beautiful girl.
 He loved her very much.
-One day she developed a skin disease.<br>Slowly she started to lose her beauty.
+One day she developed a skin disease.Slowly she started to lose her beauty.
 It so happened that one day her husband left for a tour.
 While returning he met with an accident and lost his eyesight.<br>However, their married life continued as usual.
-But as days passed she lost her beauty gradually.<br>Blind husband did not know this and there was not any difference in their married life.
-He continued to love her and she also loved him very much.<br> One day she died.
+But as days passed she lost her beauty gradually.Blind husband did not know this and there was not any difference in their married life.
+He continued to love her and she also loved him very much.
+One day she died.
 Her death brought him a great sorrow.He finished all her last rites and wanted to leave that town.

   <h3><i>One night(blind man)</i> </h3>
   <div>